GerritGeeraerts/markdown-cv/index.md

 - **Skills**: Python, Django, Docker, Linux, Git, Rest API, HTML, CSS, Selenium, Celery, Redis, Proxmox VM

 `2024` <span style="font-size:1.2em;">**System Engineer (Volunteer)**</span>, Viso Cor Mariae, Schaarbeek, Belgium
-- I volunteered at Viso Cor Mariae school for three months when they had no IT support.
-I analyzed their IT infrastructure, created a roadmap, and implemented solutions.
+- I volunteered at Viso Cor Mariae, a school where they did not have anyone for IT.
+I analyzed their IT infrastructure, created a roadmap, and started implemented solutions.
 Together, we searched for a new IT Professional and worked together to ensure a smooth transition.
 - Skills: Azure, Cloud Infrastructure

 `2019 - 2023` <span style="font-size:1.2em;">**System Engineer**</span>, Kasterlinden, Sint-Agatha-Berchem, Belgium